hikoworks/hikogui/docs/audio_clock_and_time.md

 On MacOS these clocks are configurable through the API.

 Example sample-clocks:
- - **Internal**: This is the internal oscillator, usally these internal clocks are not very accurate and the sample rate could be different by a few Hz and the rate can change over time and temperature.
+ - **Internal**: This is the internal oscillator, usually these internal clocks are not very accurate and the sample rate could be different by a few Hz and the rate can change over time and temperature.
  - **Word Clock**: Professional audio interfaces often have BNC connectors